 Can I access the subsidy more than once?

 Yes.
-If you own multiple properties, you can access the subsidy more than once.
-However, the property must be a residential property and you can only access the subsidy once per property.
+If you own multiple properties, you can access the Home Battery Scheme’s Subsidy more than once.
+However, the property must be a residential property and you can only access the battery subsidy once per property.

-You will be required to provide the National Metering Identifier (NMI) of the property when applying for the subsidy.
+You will be required to provide the National Metering Identifier (NMI) of the property when applying for the Home Battery Scheme subsidy (this can be found on your bill).

 How do I access the subsidy if I don’t have a computer or the internet?

 Typically a home battery system is between 30 – 125 kilograms, and between the size of a microwave and the ‘outdoor’ part of a split cycle air conditioning unit, depending on the energy storage capacity.
-Batteries can be installed outdoors or indoors and they are often mounted to the wall, but can also be installed on the floor.
-Talk to a qualified system provider to find more specific information about battery sizes.
+Home Batteries can be installed outdoors or indoors and they are often mounted to the wall, but can also be installed on the floor.
+Call 8370 9555 for more advice about the qualifying Home Batteries and their installation.

 Will the battery work in a blackout?